 ~/.cabal/bin(on linux and BSD) or

 ~/Library/Haskell/bin(on OS X).
 Make sure this directory is in your path.

 To update pandoc when a new release comes out on HackageDB, simply do

 cabal update && cabal install pandocagain.
 You may get a message saying that the install may break earlier installations of pandoc and pandoc-citeproc.
 It should be safe to force the installation:

 Alternatively, you can download the source tarball and follow the instructions in INSTALL.

 It is possible to compile pandoc such that the data files pandoc uses are embedded in the binary.
-(The executables in the Windows and OS X packages are built this way.)
+(The executables in the binary are built this way.)
 The resulting binary can be run from any directory and is completely self-contained.